awslabs/clickstream-analytics-on-aws/docs/en/faq.md

     2. By default, the solution refreshes data in SPICE using an incremental update method.
 The refresh process is scheduled at 6 AM daily in your dashboard's time zone.
 You can manually adjust the update schedule in QuickSight.

-### How to use Amazon Redshift data sharing in QuickSight
+### How to implement a dedicated Redshift for Analytics Studio?

+Redshift supports [sharing data across different Redshift clusters][redshift-share-data], allowing you to use a dedicated Redshift cluster for Analytics Studio to achieve better query performance and cost optimization.

-Before using Amazon Redshift data sharing, please note the following:
+Before implementing Amazon Redshift data sharing, please note the following:

-- You can share between cluster types, as well as between configured clusters and serverless ones.
+- You can share data between cluster types, as well as between configured clusters and serverless ones.
-- Only **Ra3** type clusters and **Redshift serverless** support data sharing.
+- Only **RA3** type clusters and **Redshift serverless** support data sharing.

-Taking Redshift serverless as an example of data sharing.
-The following are the operational steps:
+Taking Redshift serverless as an example of data sharing, follow these operational steps:

-1. [Create][serverless-console-workflows] Redshift serverless as data consumer.
+1. [Create a Redshift serverless][serverless-console-workflows] as the data consumer.
-2. Run SQL in the producer Redshift database (The project database created by the Clickstream solution), create a data sharing, and grant consumer permissions:
+2. Run SQL in the producer Redshift database (The project database configured in the Clickstream solution) to create a data share and grant consumer permissions:
-    ```
+    ```sql
     -- Create Datashare

     CREATE DATASHARE bi SET PUBLICACCESSIBLE FALSE;